dineshchhantyal/chart_gizmo/docs/cli/histogram.md

 # Histogram CLI

 The `histogram-gizmo` command-line tool allows you to create histograms from data files containing numerical values.
+It's based on the [HistogramBarChart API](../api/histogram.md).

 ## Basic Usage